m4hosam/Kanban-Board-Clone/backend/README.md

    ```

 3. Set up environment variables:
-   Create a `.env` file in the root directory and add the following:
+   Create a `.env` file in the root directory and add your postgreSQL connection as following:

    ```
    DATABASE_URL="postgresql://kanbanuser:kanbanpassword@postgres:5432/kanban?schema=public"